drhurd/mcp_backgroundr

 Call

-in your MCP client to view logs or confirm that the server is still running.
-Useend_background_task
+get_task_statusin your MCP client to view logs or confirm that the server is still running.
+Useend_background_taskwhen you are done.

 TCP shim so editors can attach while the MCP server keeps the process alive.